 - Choosing a guardian to take care of your minor children.
 Making a Will in advance will help you evaluate the person and make a decision you’re comfortable with.

 - It gives you the authority to plan your distribution, thus avoiding conflict, which might have otherwise occurred if the court distributed your assets.

 - Securing the future of your loved ones.
-It ensures safety and financial security.
+It ensures the safety and financial security.

 - It allows you to remove people from inheriting your assets who earlier would have.

-- Choosing to leave your inheritance to friends or far relative.
+- Choosing to leave your inheritance to friends or far relatives.